 AML Technologies ("AML"), an Adelaide, Australia based start-up company with proprietary technology for applying aluminum alloys to additive layer manufacturing processes, also commonly referred to as 3D printing.
+AML continues to test and report on scandium wire samples, under this program.

 Bronze-Alu Group ("BAL"), based in La Couture-Boussey, northern France.
 BAL is a privately-held manufacturer of precision high-pressure die cast parts, and offers prototyping, machining, finishing and engineering services, employing both aluminum and copper-based alloys.
 BAL exports approximately 80% of its products to customers outside of France.
+BAL has completed their samples testing and no further testing is planned at this time.

 These LOI agreements are part of a developing strategy by the Company to engage with innovative, research-capable partners, willing to test scandium in their applications.
 The Company also has similar agreements with other research capable partners who do not wish to be publicly named at this time.
 We are selecting and approaching these specific partners because we have an understanding, from our commissioned alloy mixing programs, that scandium additions can make value-added contributions to their specific products, and we have the alloy samples to enable an expedient uptake on that validation.
 The scandium market for aluminum alloys needs to be built, and that construction should be seen as underway in the most direct sense.
-The Company plans to conduct further application-specific programs in pursuit of sales contracts with quality, predominantly existing aluminum alloy customers across numerous industry segments.